STAT-413-613-21S/hw04pdcwilbourne/README.md

 hw04pdcwilbourne defines a recursive sequence and allows the user to experiment with it.
-The user is able to identify future numbers in the sequence given the starting three, and the user is able to plot the outputs of that sequence on a line graph.
+The user is able to identify future numbers in the sequence given the starting three, and the user is able to plot the outputs of the sequence on a line graph.
 The package also checks for errors in the inputs to ensure the functions work as intended.

 ## Installation